|Name:||Sarah Holman Odell|

 In March of 1851, the Odells set out for the Oregon Territory.
 All ten of their children accompanied them on their six-month journey.
 Sarah rode a horse named “Old Fly” all the way from Indiana to Oregon.
-They settled on a Donation Land Claim of 321 acres where Sarah & John lived until their deaths.
+They settled on a Donation Land Claim of 321 acres where Sarah and John lived until their deaths.

-Sarah & John were prominent figures their entire lives, and produced sons and daughters that helped shape not only Yamhill County, but also the state of Oregon.
+Sarah and John were prominent figures their entire lives, and produced sons and daughters that helped shape not only Yamhill County, but also the state of Oregon.
 One of their sons, W.H.
 Odell, was an outstanding and impactful member of Oregon’s pioneer society.
 He served as Surveyor General for the State of Oregon (Odell Lake was named in his honor).
 He won the nomination to serve as Elector for the State of Oregon during the 1876 Presidential election, and carried Oregon’s votes to Washington, D.C.
-He owned and published Salem’s Statesman Journal newspaper, and served as State Printer for 2 years.
+He owned and published Salem’s Statesman Journal newspaper, and served as State Printer for two years.
 He was member of the board of trustees and president of the board of Willamette University.

 Dr. George Washington Odell, also buried in the Odell Pioneer Cemetery, was a prominent pioneer doctor of both high skill and reputation.
 James A. Odell was a well-liked and valued attorney in the Eugene area.
 Nearly all of the Odell daughters married important figures in the community and state.